 For 14 years he directed two big bands and lectured in composition and jazz composition at Bath Spa University.
 He also conducts Bath Community Big Band.

-As well as playing bass as a sideman with many jazz groups, he runs his own occasional sextet - “10,000 Things” - as a vehicle for his own compositions.
-He is also a regular member of the Graham Dent Trio, the Duncan Anselm Quartet and GBH Big Band, as well as playing gigs with the acoustic, folk, roots band Dr Zebo's Wheezy Club.
+As well as playing bass as a sideman with many jazz groups, occasional theatre pit band work and recording session work, he runs his New Jazz quartet - Snappersnipes - as a vehicle for his own compositions.
+He is also a founder member of the acoustic, folk, roots band Dr Zebo's Wheezy Club.